Raku/nqp/docs/ops.markdown

 Looks up a property name in its property category, and returns which table within that category to use.

+## hasuniprop `moar`
+* `hasuniprop(str $string, int offset, int propcode, int pvalcode)`

+Checks if the string has a specific property value at a specific offset.
+Requires both the propcode and the pvalcode to work.

 # <a id="-vm-provided-streaming-decoder-opcodes"></a> VM-Provided Streaming Decoder Opcodes